top of page

 Rosh Kollel

-Rabbi Lieberman spent over 15 years in the world's most prestigious Torah institutions including Gateshead, Mir and Brisk before arriving in England to lead the prestigious Edgware Kollel.
-He has overseen the personal development of the kollel graduates as well as the impact they have had on the broader community.
-Through the Kollel, Rabbi Lieberman has spearheaded numerous successful communal learning initiatives inspiring the broader community far beyond the walls of the study hall.
+Rabbi Lieberman spent over 15 years in the world's most prestigious Torah institutions including Gateshead, Mir and Brisk before arriving in England to lead Edgware Kollel.
+He has overseen the personal development of the kollel graduates as well as the impact they have had on the wider community.
+Through the Kollel, Rabbi Lieberman spearheaded numerous successful communal learning initiatives, inspiring the broader community far beyond the walls of the study hall.
 This has lead to him becoming well known for his ability to communicate the deepest of Torah ideas with clarity and warmth.
-He will now bring all of that experience to lead the Borehamwood Kollel.
+He brings all that experience to Borehamwood Kollel.

 1021-7J7A4172-Chiko Photography_edited.p